Valproate sodium (By injection)

 Depacon, PremierPro RX Valproate Sodium, Valproate Sodium NovaplusThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to divalproex, valproate sodium, or valproic acid, if you are pregnant, or if you have liver disease or certain genetic disorders (such as urea cycle disorder or mitochondrial disorder).
+You should not receive it if you had an allergic reaction to divalproex, valproate sodium, or valproic acid, if you are pregnant, or if you have certain genetic disorders (such as urea cycle disorder or mitochondrial disorder).

 How to Use This Medicine: